1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td  markdown="1">

+- Expert understanding of the product and ways that our customers use it.
+- Proactively guides scope at team-level to right-size solutions
-- Consistently delivers on time and on target, even on large tasks, and can clarify scope when needed
+- Consistently delivers on time and on target, even on large or high-risk tasks
+- Analyzes and implements technical solutions in an efficient manner.
+Has a keen eye for reusing code and writing reusable tooling to improve future team efficiency
 - Can drive team-level planning and communication
-- Participates in improving engineering best practices
-- Provides accurate effort estimates for large initiatives, and clarifies assumptions, even when the scope is still ambiguous
+- Provides accurate effort estimates for large initiatives and clarifies assumptions and risks, even when the scope is still ambiguous
+- Maintains projects with an understanding of how to make them better over time and understands when the time is right
+- Thinks about the big picture in the scope of the whole project, sees the impact of the changes they're making and how they could impact other areas of the system
+- Can drive improvements in engineering best practices

 </td></tr>
 </table>